What is the multiplication tables check (MTC)?

 When does it take place?

-The test normally takes place June each year.
+The test normally takes place in June each year.
 The multiplication tables check is a simple check and children should not feel pressurized when doing it.